Skip to main content

 RegulatorsCFFS, CAA

 Based in Luxembourg and founded in 2015, Birdee is a Robo-Advisor keen on making investments with a positive impact.
-Their objective is to merge your needs as an investor with doing something good for society at the same time.
+Their objective is to merge your needs as an investor with doing something good for society simultaneously.
 As stated on their website, their portfolios consist of at least 82.5% of shares that help create a better world.

 Users can specify their financial goals and go through a risk profile evaluation, after which Birdee’s software will suggest an investment plan based on eight investment portfolios (including themes) adaptable to any risk tolerance.
 These portfolios cover investments in sectors like biotechnology, real estate, other sustainable business lines through stocks and bonds.
 Birdee excludes certain sectors such as tobacco, coal, and arms trade.